neo4j-partners/amazon-cloud-formation-neo4j/marketplace/README.md

-# AWS Markpletace CloudFormation Template for Neo4j Enterprise
+# AWS Marketplace CloudFormation Template for Neo4j Enterprise
 This repository holds the Amazon CloudFormation Template (CFT) that deploys Neo4j Enterprise (version 4.4 or 5) on the Amazon Web Services (AWS) platform (optionally including Neo4j Graph Data Science and Neo4j Bloom)

 These CloudFormation Templates are also used to Neo4j to deploy the official Neo4j offering into the AWS Marketplace.